-Bellevue Chiropractor Discusses Proper
+Bellevue WA Chiropractor Discusses Proper

 Although children are smaller than adults, and their bodies are still growing and developing, parents tend to weigh them down with backpacks that are far too heavy and unbalanced.
 Lower back pain is the most common health issue suffered by Americans and in many cases, it all starts in childhood with those oversized backpacks.
-No parent wants their child to suffer so listen to the advice of a Bellevue chiropractor when it comes to proper child backpacks.
+No parent wants their child to suffer so listen to the advice of a Bellevue WA chiropractor when it comes to proper child backpacks.

-Selecting a Backpack
+Selecting a Backpack in Bellevue WA

 The first order of business is to select a backpack that will be supportive and won’t put undue stress on any part of a child’s body.
 Child backpacks should be made of lightweight material and be proportionate to the size of the child’s body.
-Buying large backpacks with the thought of fitting more into it will only cause problems.
+Buying large backpacks with the thought of fitting more into them will only cause problems.

 Packing the Backpack

-When packing the backpack, distribute the weight evenly and try to ensure it weighs less than 15% of the child’s bodyweight.
+When packing the backpack, distribute the weight evenly and try to ensure it weighs less than 15% of the child’s body weight.
 If it is too heavy the child will bend forward slightly to try and counterbalance the weight on the shoulders.
 The heaviest items in the backpack should be packed closest to the body and if it isn’t necessary leave it out.

 Wearing the Backpack